random-duk/ducky-interactions/README.md

   }
 }
 ```
+3. Install the requirements by using `pip install -U -r requirements.txt`

-3. Expose the webserver to the internet.
+4. Expose the webserver to the internet.
 It's recommended to use a proxy like Caddy or nginx, but for local testing, something like ngrok or localhost.run can suffice.
-4. Enter the full ip/address to the Interactions Endpoint field in the Discord Dev portal, followed by /interactions
+5. Enter the full ip/address to the Interactions Endpoint field in the Discord Dev portal, followed by /interactions
+6. Start the application by using the provide
-5. Done, your application should now respond to Discord slash commands
+8. Done, your application should now respond to Discord slash commands